SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 ### <a name="configure"></a>Configuring fieldbus device protocols

-New fieldbus device protocols can be created in the **Device protocols** page which you open from the **Device types** menu in the navigator.
+New fieldbus device protocols can be created in the **Device protocols** page which is opened from the **Device types** menu in the navigator.

 1. Click **Add device protocol** in the top menu bar.
 2. Select the protocol of your device from the list.
 3. Enter a name for it and an optional description.
 4. Click **Create** to create the protocol.